 To reset the configuration for this diagnostic data adapter, choose Reset to default configuration for Visual Studio and Reset to default for Microsoft Test Manager.

-Collect more diagnostic data in manual tests
+Collect more diagnostic data

 Create Test Settings for Automated System Tests Using Microsoft Test Manager